bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-options-dropdown-plugin/README.md

 ## What is it?

 The Sample Options Dropdown Plugin serves as a demonstration of how developers can create their own custom plugins.
-This plugin includes a separator after an option with label "Send an alert popup".
-When you click on the button, the menu will close and open an alert pop-up.
+This plugin includes a separator after an option.
+When you click on the button, the menu will close and log something in the console.

 ![Gif of plugin demo](./public/assets/plugin.gif)